 See “Macronutrient Ratio” below for more guidelines on the amount of fat intake.

 Calorie density is the number of calories per set amount of food, say 100g.
 When calorie density is lower, it makes calorie estimation by your body easier.
 Higher calorie density foods can be underestimated by most peoples' bodies.
 Therefore leading to weight gain.

-I personally found that a higher fat intake over-rode a low calorie density, therefor adding weight in my case.
-Even though my total daily calorie density was quite low.
+I personally found that a higher fat intake over-rode an average low calorie density diet, therefore adding body weight in my case.

 Getting your calorie density lower should help.
-I found that once under 100 per 100 grams, it doesn't make a whole lot of difference to lower it further.
-At that point it's probably more productive to look at other ways get further weight loss, like lowering fat intake further.
-Gong very low in calorie density can make you feel bloated by the sheer volume of the food required.
+Although I average a Cal density of 60 Cal per100g, I found that once under 80 Cal per 100 grams, it doesn't appear to make a lot of difference to lower it further.
+At that point it's probably more productive to look at other ways get further weight loss, like lowering fat intake.
+Going very low in calorie density can make you feel bloated by the sheer volume of the food required.
 At least initially.

 Aiming for low calorie density foods usually points one to whole plant foods like fruit and veg.
-Which do the weight loss work in various ways, of which many of their ways may not be fully yet understood.
+Which do the weight loss work in various ways, of which many may not be yet fully understood.
 One of those ways is by improving your microbiome, or gut bacteria over time.

 This is a guide to help get your diet on track.
 It describes the ratio of the 3 primary macro nutrients of carbohydrates, fat and protein.
 It's usually possible to lose weight with any macro-nutrient ratio.
 But to be healthy and lose weight requires us to stay around certain guidelines.
 This is based on calorie intake rather than food weight and so you need to know how to calculate it.
 An example is below: